markozeman/UN-Comtrade/README.md

 #### Installation of Orange widget
 To install widget in Orange you have clone or download GitHub project.
-In terminal move to _/code/Orange_widget_ directory and run this command:
+In terminal move to root directory of downloaded project and run this command:
 ```sh
 pip install -e .
 ```